Alamin-Juma/Alamin-Juma/README.md

 I love using modern tech tool to create applications and integrate third part solutions.
 I enjoy teaching technology to newbies and being part of their success.

-Skills: VUE / REACT / ANGULA / HTML / CSS/ JAVA / KUBERNETES / DOCKER
+Skills:  REACT / REDUX/ TYPESCRIPT/  ANGULAR / JAVA / AWS SERVERLESS / DOCKER

 - 🔭 I’m currently working on RxJS
 - 🌱 I’m currently learning DevOps on AWS, CI/CD and microservices on Kubenetes